UN Universal Periodic Review

 The periodic review is a multi-phase process.
 At its core is an intergovernmental dialogue on the human rights situation in the State concerned.

-The Human Rights Council UPR Working Group uses these documents to examine the human rights situation in the Member State.
-This takes the form of a dialogue between Member States, with other UN Member States free to ask questions and submit comments at a meeting of the working group.
-Member States may also submit action recommendations to the State under review.
-A report of the review is prepared, recording the action recommendations submitted.
+The Human Rights Council’s UPR Working Group uses these documents to examine the human rights situation in the Member State.
+This takes the form of a dialogue between Member States, with UN Member States free to submit recommendations and comments to the Member State under review and ask questions at a meeting of the working group.

 The review concludes with the adoption of the Working Group report at a session of the Human Rights Council.